-Based on revised laws, the SG rate will remain at 9.5% for another 6 years, increasing to 10% from July 2021, and eventually increasing to 12% from July 2025 (see table below).
+Based on revised laws, the SG rate will remain at 9.5% for another 5 years, increasing to 10% from July 2021, and eventually increasing to 12% from July 2025 (see comprehensive table below).

 Superannuation Guarantee (SG) is the official term for compulsory superannuation contributions made by employers on behalf of their employees.
-An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s salary for the 2015/2016 year, as was the case for the 2014/2015 year.
+An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s ordinary earnings for the 2015/2016 year (and also for the 2016/2017 year), and was also the case for the 2014/2015 year.
 (The SG rate was 9.25% for the 2013/2014 year.)

-Background: Originally, the SG rate was set to increase to 12% by July 2019 under laws passed by the former ALP government, and then pushed back to July 2020 by the new Liberal government, and then pushed back again to July 2022.
-In the 2014 Federal Budget, the Liberal government further delayed the SG increase stretching the timeframe over 12 years.
-Due to negotiations with the Palmer United Party to get the Mineral Resource Rent Tax repealed, the timeframe has now stretched to 1 July 2025 before Australian workers receive 12% SG.
+Background: Originally, the SG rate was set to increase to 12% by July 2019 under laws passed by the former ALP government.
+The increase to 12% was then pushed back to July 2020 by the new Liberal government, and then pushed back again to July 2022.
+In the 2014 Federal Budget, the Liberal government further delayed the SG increase by stretching the timeframe over 12 years.
+Due to negotiations with the Palmer United Party to get the Mineral Resource Rent Tax repealed, the timeframe has now stretched to 1 July 2025, before Australian workers receive 12% SG.

-Effective since 1 July 2014, the Superannuation Guarantee percentage increased to 9.5%, and is expected to rise to 12% by July 2025 under the Liberal government, rather than the original starting date of 2019, planned by the former ALP government and what was in place before the Liberals pushed back the starting date.
+Effective since 1 July 2014, the Superannuation Guarantee percentage increased to 9.5%, and the increase to 12% has been delayed to July 2025 (due to changes made by the Liberal government).
+The original starting date for 12% SG was July 2019, which had been planned by the former ALP government, and what was in place before the Liberals won the federal election in September 2013, and pushed back the starting date.

 The Liberal government, in making a downward adjustment in how fast the SG rate will increase over time means that it will take 5 years longer for the SG rate to increase to 12% from the Liberals pre-election commitment, and 7 years longer than originally planned by the ALP .